aleks-fofanov/terraform-aws-rds-lambda-db-provisioner/README.md

 **Features**:
   - Master user password as well as new user password can be passed to the module either via variables or via SSM Parameters (**preferred**).
-  - Lambda function execution logs are shipped to Cloudwatch -
+  - Lambda function execution logs are shipped to Cloudwatch.
+  - No database or user will be created if they are already exist.

 **Caveats**:
   - This lambda function needs internet access in order to comminitcate with AWS API.
 You need to associate this